Author, Film maker, Novelist, Journalist, Cartoonist, Poet.

 Later that year, perceiving the need for involvement in a national organisation he joined Sinn Féin.

-Following a national political split in Sinn Féin he stayed with (Official) Sinn Féin– since amalgamated into the Irish Labour Party.
-Deasún, his father, went with the Provisional Sinn Féin.
+Following a national political split in Sinn Féin he went with ( Official) Sinn Féin – since amalgamated into the Irish Labor Party .
+Deasún, his father, stayed with (Provisional) Sinn Féin.

-Disillusioned over time with the shifting policies of Official Sinn Féin he became a founder member of a new political party in December, 1974, the Irish Republican Socialist Party (IRSP).
-The party’s potential was immediately welcomed in an Irish Times editorial for its national policies for both social justice and political unification under the charismatic leadership of Seamus Costello, Bernadette Devlin-McAliskey, amongst others, who began developing a fledgling Irish peace process.
+Disillusioned over time with the shifting policies of Official Sinn Féin he became a founder member of a newly legally registered political party in December, 1974, the Irish Republican Socialist Party (IRSP).
+The party’s potential was immediately welcomed in an Irish Times editorial for its joint national policies for both social justice and political unification under the charismatic leadership of Seamus Costello, Bernadette Devlin-McAliskey, amongst others, who began developing a fledgling inclusive Irish peace process.
 Osgur’s first son was born at this time.

-He was tortured and framed in the notorious Garda Heavy Gang- Mail Train Robbery Case as the state in the south slid into recession and towards a police state.
+The Irish State’s attacks on the IRSP culminated in the Sallins Case frame-up in 1976, when Osgur was kidnapped by Gardai.
+He was tortured and framed in the notorious Garda Heavy Gang– Sallins Case as the state in the south slid into recession and towards a police state.

 The international campaign to clear his name was to take him over seventeen years.